regulaforensics/FaceSDK-web-js-client/README.md

   })
 ```

-You can find a more detailed example in ./example folder.
+You can find more detailed guide and run this sample in [example](./example/README.md) folder.

 ## Compatibility